Settings

 Eliminate cold starts

 A cold start refers to the delay between the invocation of workflow and the execution of the workflow code.
-Cold starts happen when Pipedream spins up a new execution environment to handle incoming requests.
+Cold starts happen when Pipedream spins up a new execution environment to handle incoming events.

 Specifically, cold starts occur on the first request to your workflow after a period of inactivity (roughly 5 minutes), or if your initial worker is already busy and a new worker needs to be initialized.
 In these cases, Pipedream creates a new execution environment to process your event.
 Initializing this environment takes a few seconds, which delays the execution of this first event.